-It should be sometime before you are thinking about being exclusive, or before the other person is too emotionally invested.
-They should like you and be interested first, but not so deep in that it could crush them if they can’t take the risk.
+Ultimately, it should be before you’re thinking about being exclusive, before you become intimate, and before the other person is emotionally invested.
+They should like you and be interested!
+But not in so deep that it would come as a shock.

 Most obviously, it should be before clothes are coming off.

 If you’ve accepted and come to terms with your diagnosis, that makes it much easier to tell someone you have herpes or any STI.
 When you’re comfortable, that comes across.
 This attitude can be incredibly reassuring to your love interest.

 If you aren’t comfortable with yourself, that will come across, too — your nerves or insecurity could make them nervous.

 This is not to say to not show any feeling.
 It’s okay to admit that it’s embarrassing.
-You are human, and this will help them understand and empathize with you.
+You’re human, and this will help them understand and empathize with you.

 Just go easy on yourself so others can too.
 After all, everyone comes with baggage, and a lot of them are still great catches.